jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 more study time.
 Take a shorter lunch break.  **First gain accuracy, then gain speed.**

+**Pay attention.** There are two types of questions you miss.
+First, there are those where you simply don't know the facts needed, so you [guess intelligently](#guessing).
+Second, and likely the majority of questions I miss, the ones where I misread the question.
+I either skimmed quickly past a phrase or I didn't understand the significance of some fact.

 **Emotional reactions have a lasting effect on memory.** Wrestling with a question and the immediate emotional and intellectual feedback of seeing the answer helps solidify the knowledge.
 It's important that you commit to an